top of page

 • Phone the school and talk to the receptionist, explain the problem and ask to be put through to the appropriate person.

-• Phone and ask to speak with your son/daughter’s Year Level Dean.
-The Year Level Dean is the person who will know your son/daughter well and who has overall responsibility for his/her welfare.
-You can leave a message on the Year Level Dean’s phone.
-Please do not expect an instant response as the Year Level Deans have teaching load and can be busy working with students.
+• Phone and ask to speak with your son/daughter's Year Level Dean.
+The Year Level Dean knows your son/daughter well and has overall responsibility for his/her welfare.
+You can leave a message on the Dean's phone.
+Deans carry a teaching load, so they'll get back to you as soon as they're able.

 Year Level Deans

-• Phone and ask for one of the Deputy Principals; generally, you will want to discuss serious matters with these people.
+• Phone and ask for one of the Deputy Principals.
+Generally you'll want to discuss serious matters with them.
 You can leave messages on their phones.

 • Phone and ask for the Principal.
-You are likely to talk with Mrs Jo Warahi, the Principal’s Assistant, who will ensure that you are put through as necessary.
+You're likely to talk with Mrs Jo Warahi, the Principal's Assistant, who'll make sure you're put through as needed.
+To email the Principal directly, you can write to principal@rodneycollege.school.nz

 In Writing

-• When speaking with any of the above, they will ask you to put the complaint in writing, dated and signed, if the issue is serious.
-You can also write directly to any of the above people and this is our preferred approach.
-A complaint that is written will minimize misinterpretation.
+• When speaking with any of the above, they'll ask you to put the complaint in writing, dated and signed, if the issue is serious.
+You can also write directly to any of these people, and this is our preferred approach for serious matters.
+A written complaint will minimise misinterpretation.

-• Serious matters can be directed to the Board of Trustees, via the Principal, in writing, in a satisfactory manner.
-The Board of Trustees is not likely to act on an operational matter, unless the Principal has first been contacted.
+• Serious matters can be directed to the Board of Trustees, in writing, via the Principal.
+The Board is unlikely to act on an operational matter unless the Principal has first been contacted.

-• We hope very much that you do get responses which are appropriate.
-We pride ourselves.
-On being open and responsive.
-However, sometimes things do not work out.
+• We very much hope you get responses that are appropriate.
+We work hard to be open and responsive.
+Sometimes, though, things don't work out as they should.

-• If you phone or write and then get no response, (eg phone calls not answered, letters not replied to) please write directly to the Principal.
-If the problem lies with Principal, write to the Board of Trustee Chairperson.
+• If you phone or write and get no response (for example, calls not answered or letters not replied to), please write directly to the Principal.
+If the problem lies with the Principal, write to the Board of Trustees Chairperson.

 bottom of page